Robert Mitchum: 1970s

 Mitchum made a departure from his typical screen persona with the 1970 David Lean film Ryan's Daughter, in which he starred as Charles Shaughnessy, a mild-mannered schoolmaster in World War I–era Ireland.
 At the time of filming, Mitchum was considering retiring from acting and was also concerned about the film's demanding schedule.
 He initially turned down the script but eventually accepted the role after screenwriter Robert Bolt approached him again.
 (Note: When Bolt called again, Mitchum said that he could not take the film because he planned to commit suicide.
 Bolt told him that he could do so after the film was finished and that he would personally pay for his burial.
 Mitchum later recalled the phone call, "I'd just finished a film and I needed time to sit around and lick my wounds. ...
 When I asked him [Bolt] why he didn't get someone else, he said they'd been through all the actors and still wanted me.")
 Though the film was nominated for four Academy Awards (winning two) and Mitchum was much publicized as a contender for a Best Actor nomination, he was not nominated.
 George C. Scott won the award for his performance in Patton, a project Mitchum had rejected.
 Mitchum said that Patton and Dirty Harry, another picture he turned down, were movies he would not do for any amount of money because he disagreed with the morality of the scripts.

 The 1970s featured Mitchum mainly in crime dramas, to mixed result.
 The Friends of Eddie Coyle (1973) had the actor playing an aging Boston hoodlum caught between the Feds and his criminal friends.
 Sydney Pollack's The Yakuza (1974) transplanted the typical film noir story arc to the Japanese underworld.
 Mitchum's stint as an aging Philip Marlowe in the Raymond Chandler adaptation Farewell, My Lovely (1975) (a remake of 1944's Murder, My Sweet) was sufficiently well received by audiences and critics for him to reprise the role in 1978's The Big Sleep, a remake of the 1946 film of the same title.

 Mitchum also appeared in 1976's Midway about the crucial World War II naval battle.

 Later work

 In 1982, Mitchum played Coach Delaney in the film adaptation of playwright/actor Jason Miller's 1973 Pulitzer Prize-winning play That Championship Season.
+At the premiere, an intoxicated Mitchum assaulted a female reporter and threw a basketball that he was holding (a prop from the film) at a female photographer from Time magazine, causing a neck injury and knocking out two of her teeth.
+She sued him for $30 million in damages.
+The suit eventually "cost him his salary from the film".